 I know it is hard to see it now, but your friends and family wish the best for you and they know your best is not stuck in the downward spiral of addiction.
 Training your mind in treatment to think positively about your life and yourself will motivate you to be more than just a drug abuser.

 Many people use drugs and alcohol to self-medicate and avoid the problems that they are facing in life.
-Educating our clients about their illness gives them power over their cravings and the confidence to rise above them.
+Educating our patients about their illness gives them power over their cravings and the confidence to rise above them.
 CBT is one of the many tools used in providing comprehensive care.